JetBrains/lets-plot-docs/source/shared/features.rst

     Customizable Tooltips

-    You can customize the content, values formatting and appearance of tooltip for any geometry layer in your plot. :ref:`Learn more <tooltips>`.
+    You can customize the content, values formatting and appearance of tooltip for any geometry layer in your plot. |tooltips_page|.

+    .. |tooltips_page| extref:: tooltips_page
+        :type: text
+        :text: Learn more

     ---
     .. image:: /_static/images/icons/features/platforms.svg